AdobeDocs/marketo.en/help/marketo/product-docs/administration/setup-administration/find-out-what-permissions-you-have.md

    ![](assets/image2014-9-8-17-3a45-3a13.png)

-1. &nbsp;You will see the permissions like so.
+1. You will see the permissions like so.

    ![](assets/image2014-9-8-17-3a45-3a23.png)